-Year 5 will need to wear their PE Kit to school each Monday for outdoor PE and each Friday for indoor P.E.
+Year 5 will need to wear their PE Kit to school for indoor and outdoor P.E.

 Spring Term 2022 Learning